Why you should audit your Google Adwords

 Have you set negative keywords?

-Does the query report reveal any off-topic keywords in relation to the topic and the conversion objectives?
+Does the query report reveal any off-topic keywords about the topic and the conversion objectives?

-Are there keywords on which you have no conversion but a lot of impression, clicks or expenses?
+Are there keywords on which you have no conversion but a lot of impressions, clicks or expenses?

 Do you have keywords with low scores?